miguel456/php-ip-address-logger/README.md

 # php-ip-address-logger
 Log IP addresses simply without the need to check server logs; Useful for seeing who accessed a page at what time.
-I'm planning writing data to MySQL, so you could display the data somewhere.
+This is a low interaction honeypot and you may set up multiple directores with several installations.
+Communication between them is a planned feature (See [Releases](https://git.io/v6hjp "Releases") for a list of planned features + pre-releases) as well as URL reporting when multiple are installed.

 This simple script will log someone's IP address upon visiting a page, to a file.
 Can be repurposed to log something else by changing a few variables.